neeleshbisht99/ArtificialEngineer/docs/guides/Troubleshooting.md

 ```

 ### Details
-This usually happens with local LLM setups, when OpenDevin can't connect to the LLM server.
+This usually happens with local LLM setups, when artificialEngineer can't connect to the LLM server.
 See our guide for [local LLMs](./LocalLLMs.md) for more information.

 ### Workarounds